Skip to content

 • Less stress: Planning your day will help you to avoid the feeling that you are always in a rush or behind schedule.
 Such clarity of mind automatically reduces anxiety and keeps you calm even when some unforeseen difficulties emerge.

-• Increases productivity: Time management techniques can assist you to focus on high impact activities rather than busywork.
-You are not responding to what is happening but rather you are working on what is important.
+• Increases productivity: Time management techniques can assist you in focusing on high-impact activities rather than busywork.
+You are not responding to what is happening, but rather you are working on what is important.

 • Enhances decision-making: You will make better decisions and feel more confident in them because you will not have to make last-minute decisions and rush to make decisions in panic mode.